arizonal2014/blog_robinwieruch_content/blog/react-usecontext-hook/index.md

 };
 ```

 Second, we will use the dictionary to render the buttons, which change the context's value, in a more sophisticated way.
-Changes like these help in the long run, because now you can add more currencies in the dictionrary and our rendering engine will make sure to display all of them:
+Changes like these help in the long run, because now you can add more currencies in the dictionary and our rendering engine will make sure to display all of them:

 ```javascript{17-25}
 const CURRENCIES = {